 A, now, I think the players have a clear image of the game model.
 Each player on the pitch has become able to do what they need to do individually and connect with each other.
 I think that is one of the elements that has improved and improved us.
 As for the second half, we have the most clean sheets (8 games tied with Albirex Niigata and Urawa Reds).
 I think we have built an important foundation to become a strong team.
 We want to extend that even more.
 Of course, it is also important to defend firmly and not give anything to the opponent.
 I also think that we have become able to improve our own play in the attacking part.
 We have also become able to score goals and create more chances in the way we intended.
 We have also scored many goals from open play.

-I believe that we have built a solid foundation for creating a special team.
+I believe we have established a solid foundation for building a special team through important accumulation and development.
 As a team, we have clear steps and visible growth.
-In order to become a team that our opponents cannot stop, we need to fill the gaps that we want and improve.
-I think it's important to aim for that while filling the gaps.
-I believe that a strong foundation and building up have been created since I took over in the middle of the season.
-I want us to be the team that fans and supporters dream of.
-That is my ambition and what I want to do.
+I think it would be great if we could aim to fill the gaps that we need to improve on in order to become a team that our opponents cannot stop.
+I believe that a strong foundation and development have been established since I took over mid-season.
+It would be wonderful if we could build towards becoming the team that our fans and supporters have dreamed of.
+That is my ambition and what I want to achieve.

 To become a strong team that cannot be stopped by anyone